saipuppala25/Full-Stack-Data-Visualization-Tool/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 In addition, it runs the MongoDB back-end database.
 In the backend folder, create a .env file, and add a MONGODB_URI variable with your own MongoDB connection string.

+The database is backed into an S3 bucket and is triggered when the user adds new data to any of the graphs.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.